How to create a project on your website

 Step 2: Add Information to Fields

 The next required fields are category and tags.
 An in-depth description of category and tags can be found here.
-Choose the category that best describes your event.
+Choose the category that best describes your project.
 Multiple categories can be selected by holding down either the command button (on Macs) or the control button (on Windows machines).
 Tags are descriptive words that enable users to search for pages more easily.
 They also create a relationship between pages that have similar tags.
 Here is an example:

 Next, the project content type allows you to list your funding organization, grant award amount, and grand number.
 If you list a funding organization, then you must also provide the organization's website URL.